 New build developer loan

-These are quite rare but some property developers will offer you a loan for the deposit when you agree to buy one of their new build homes.
+These are quite rare but some property developers will offer you a loan for the deposit when you agree to buy one of their new-build homes.

-For instance, they might lend you a deposit of 20% on the condition that you repay it in 10 years.
+For instance, they might lend you a deposit of 20% on the condition that you repay it within 10 years.
 This may help you to get better rates on the remaining 80% LTV mortgage but you need to ensure that you can make the mortgage repayments and the loan repayments at the same time.

 Now read our guide on the complete costs of buying a home

-Lenders can make you pay a higher lending charge – a fee for borrowing with a small deposit, which gives them additional protection in case you miss payments or you fall into negative equity.
+Lenders can make you pay a higher lending charge – a fee for borrowing with a small deposit – which gives them additional protection in case you miss payments or you fall into negative equity.

-Guarantor mortgages are risky for the guarantor: if you fall behind on your monthly repayments, your guarantor must pay the lender instead – or alternatively have their savings taken or home repossessed.
+As we’ve said above, guarantor mortgages are risky for the guarantor: if you fall behind on your monthly repayments, your guarantor must pay the lender instead – or alternatively have their savings taken or home repossessed.